Rob Walton: Early life and family

 Along with his siblings, he has pledged about $2 billion to the Walton Family Foundation from 2008 to 2013.

 On June 7, 2022, an ownership group led by Walton entered into an agreement to purchase the Denver Broncos from the estate of Pat Bowlen for $4.65 billion, which set the record for the most expensive sale of a sports franchise in history, subject to approval from the NFL's finance committee and a 3/4 majority of the full NFL ownership group.
 Former Secretary of State Condoleezza Rice was announced as added to the ownership group on July 11, 2022.
 The family then announced on August 2, 2022, that Lewis Hamilton would be added to the ownership group.
-Walton delegated most day-to-day authority to his son-in-law, Walmart chairman Greg Penner, who took over as CEO of the franchise and the public face of the ownership group.
+Walton delegated most day-to-day authority to his son-in-law and successor as Walmart chairman, Greg Penner, who took over as CEO of the franchise and the public face of the ownership group.

+Political activity

+Walton spent over $17.6 million in support of Republican candidates in the 2024 United States elections.
+As of August 2026, Walton spent $11 million in support of Republican candidates in the 2026 United States elections.